 Skip to main content

-The Aiven AI editor lets you write, understand, and run SQL queries in the Aiven Console using natural language.
-It combines a SQL editor with an AI assistant that uses your database schema to generate and explain queries.
+Aiven PG Studio lets you write, understand, and run SQL queries in the Aiven Console using natural language.
+It combines an SQL editor with an AI assistant that uses your database schema to generate and explain queries.

 • Writing SQL in plain English or any other language